fullStackOasis/expressjs-demo-mongodb/README.md

 Run using `node index.js`.

 You should be able to navigate to http://localhost:3000/ and see "Hello World!" in your web browser.

+## Continuous Integration

+This project was created purely to test continuous integration using Github Actions.